wanjiashan/PIKANs/README.md

 ## PIKANs: Physics-Informed Kolmogorov-Arnold Networks for Landslide Time-to-Failure Prediction

-lope deformation is characterized by pronounced time variability and com￾plexity.
+lope deformation is characterized by pronounced time variability and complexity.
 Although ground-based synthetic aperture radar (GB-SAR) provides high-frequency, broad monitoring, its strong oscillations and large fluctuations can impair predictive performance.
 To address this, the raw displacement se￾quence is first smoothed via misaligned subtraction to suppress high-frequency noise and highlight key deformation trends.
 A dynamic confidence boundary is then established on the inverse-velocity curve to robustly identify the ac￾celeration start point.
-Subsequently, physics-informed Kolmogorov-Arnold net￾works (PIKANs) are formulated to embed the displacement-time evolution equa￾tion into the basis-function space of the Kolmogorov-Arnold network (KAN), thereby unifying nonlinear deformation dynamics with the governing physical laws of landslide motion.
+Subsequently, physics-informed Kolmogorov-Arnold net￾works (PIKANs) are formulated to embed the displacement-time evolution equation into the basis-function space of the Kolmogorov-Arnold network (KAN), thereby unifying nonlinear deformation dynamics with the governing physical laws of landslide motion.
 During model training, an alternating optimization scheme combining Adam and the L-BFGS algorithm accelerates convergence